Heather Sawyer, Executive Director

 Trevino is a Researcher at American Oversight, where he focuses on the federal response to coronavirus pandemic, corporate capture, and corruption affecting people in prisons, jails, and detention centers.
 Trevino joined American Oversight from the Project On Government Oversight, where he interned for a year within the investigations and communication departments.
 Trevino graduated cum laude from Davidson College

-Miho Watabe, Content Manager
+Miho Watabe, Senior Content Manager

 Watabe is responsible for publishing and organizing the thousands of documents received through American Oversight’s records requests.
 Since joining American Oversight in 2019, they have continuously worked to make the organization’s growing records collection accessible to the public.
 Watabe has previously worked as a research and advocacy assistant at the education nonprofit Class Size Matters, as a teaching assistant at American University, and as a digital intern with both The New Republic and The American Prospect.
 Watabe received their masters in public anthropology from American University.

-Dylan Winters, Document Clerk
+Dylan Winters, Paralegal

 Winters is a Document Clerk at American Oversight, focusing on processing documents responsive to our Freedom of Information Act and records requests.
 Winters also focuses on other parts of document management, including reprocessing and reorganizing documents, as well as other side projects.
 Winters is a junior at American University, studying political science and history, while pursuing a certificate in leadership studies.
 Winters previously interned at the Guatemala Solidarity Project and worked at the Department of Government in AU’s School of Public Affairs.